General Degree Requirements

 Declaring a Major and Minor

 It is the student’s responsibility to declare a major through the myBama system.
-If a transferring student has more than 45 hours, the student must also have a GPA of 2.0 or higher and have completed an advising appointment with the department in which the student plans to major.
+If a transferring student has more than 45 hours, the student must also have a GPA of 2.0 or higher and have completed an advising appointment with the designated major advisor in Tisch Student Services & External Relations.

-A candidate for a major in the College of Communication and Information Sciences must choose a minor field of study in any department or area for which he or she is eligible.
+A student with a major in the College of Communication & Information Sciences must choose a minor field of study in any department or area for which that student is eligible.
 All C&IS students must complete all requirements of their declared minor to graduate from the College.

-Qualified students in the College of Communication and Information Sciences are encouraged to participate in the Honors College.
+Qualified students in the College of Communication & Information Sciences are encouraged to participate in the Honors College.
 Complete information is contained in the University Honors College section of this catalog.

-C&IS freshmen and sophomores (60 hours and below) will have an assigned academic adviser in Tisch Student Services.
-By the time C&IS students reach 61 hours of course credit and have decided on a specific major in the College, they should contact the appropriate departmental office to be assigned an academic adviser who will be able to assist them in planning their course of study in the major.
-It is the responsibility of each student to consult with their adviser for assistance selecting and registering for the courses necessary to make reasonable progress, within the time period desired, toward meeting all degree requirements.
+All students with a major in the College of Communication & Information Sciences are assigned an academic advisor in Tisch Student Services and External Relations.
+It is the responsibility of students to consult with their advisors for assistance selecting and registering for the courses necessary to make reasonable progress, within the time period desired, toward meeting all degree requirements.
 This responsibility extends to seeing that all prerequisites have been fulfilled before registering for courses that have such requirements.

-Any student who needs assistance with selecting courses, determining academic progress, or addressing difficulties with coursework may make an appointment with their assigned academic adviser or with a faculty member in the appropriate department.
+Those students who need assistance with selecting courses, determining academic progress, or addressing difficulties with coursework may make an appointment with their assigned academic advisors.
+This assignment is indicated in DegreeWorks.

 History and Objectives

-The College of Communication & Information Sciences offers undergraduate degrees in Advertising, Communication Studies, Journalism, Public Relations, and Telecommunication & Film, master's degrees in Advertising & Public Relations, Book Arts, Communication Studies, Journalism, Library & Information Studies, and Telecommunication & Film, and an interdisciplinary doctoral degree.
+The College of Communication & Information Sciences offers undergraduate degrees in advertising, communication studies, creative media, news media, and public relations, as well as master's degrees in advertising & public relations, book arts, communication studies, journalism, and library & information studies, and an interdisciplinary doctoral degree.
 The College is the only communication unit in the state offering bachelor's, master's, and doctoral degrees.

-The College originated from the School of Communication, which was created on July 1, 1973, by combining the Department of Journalism (founded in 1926) and the Department of Broadcast & Film Communication (founded in 1940) with The University of Alabama Television Services (now The Center for Public Television) in a single administrative unit.
-The Department of Broadcast & Film Communication was later renamed to the Department of Telecommunication & Film which merged with the Department of Journalism to become the Department of Journalism & Creative Media in 2016.
+The College originated from the School of Communication, created on 1 July 1973, by combining the Department of Journalism (founded in 1926) and the Department of Broadcast & Film Communication (founded in 1940) with The University of Alabama Television Services (now The Center for Public Television) in a single administrative unit.
+The Department of Broadcast & Film Communication was later renamed to the Department of Telecommunication & Film which merged with the Department of Journalism, in 2016, to become the Department of Journalism & Creative Media.

-During its first year in 1973, the School of Communication created an additional department, the Department of Advertising & Public Relations, from course sequences that had been part of the Department of Journalism.
-University Radio Services (now Alabama Public Radio) was established in 1980, as was the Communication Research & Service Center (now the Institute for Communication Research).
-On May 16, 1981, the Department of Speech Communication (founded in 1932, now Communication Studies) moved from the College of Arts & Sciences to the School of Communication.
-The former School of Communication became the College of Communication on September 9, 1988, by action of the Board of Trustees of The University of Alabama in recognition of the school's expanded role and scope.
-On July 1, 1997, the College of Communication and the School of Library & Information Studies merged to form the College of Communication & Information Sciences.
+In 1973, its first year, the School of Communication created an additional department, the Department of Advertising & Public Relations, from course sequences that had been offered by the Department of Journalism (now Journalism & Creative Media).
+University Radio Services (now Alabama Public Radio) was established in 1980, as was the Communication Research & Service Center (now the Institute for Communication and Information Research).
+On 16 May 1981, the Department of Speech Communication (founded in 1932, now Communication Studies) moved from the College of Arts & Sciences to the School of Communication.
+The former School of Communication became the College of Communication, on 9 September 1988, by action of the Board of Trustees of The University of Alabama, in recognition of the school's expanded role and scope.
+On 1 July 1997, the College of Communication and the School of Library & Information Studies merged to form the College of Communication & Information Sciences.

-The purposes of the College of Communication and Information Sciences are as follows:
+The purposes of the College of Communication & Information Sciences are as follows:

 - To offer courses leading to undergraduate and graduate degrees in those specialized areas necessary to prepare students to pursue careers in communication- and information-related areas.